-The following instructions shall be followed in the event of the death of the President, Vice President, Prime Minister, former President, Union Cabinet Minister and other members of the Council of Ministers of the Union:
+The following instructions shall be followed in the event of the death of the President, Vice President, Prime Minister, former President, Union Cabinet Minister and other members of the Council of Ministers of the Union :-

-Designation of the Dignitary Number of days for the close of No. of days for the observa nce of State mournin g funeral to be accorded Number of days for half- masting of National Flag 1 2 3 4 5 Offices Industrial Establishments (a) (b) President Two-on the day on which the death occurs as also on the day of funeral, Holidays to be observed throughout the State On the day of funeral all Industrial Establishment of the State Government will be closed at the place of funeral and a public holiday under the Negotiable Instrument Act to be declared at the place of funeral 13 days Yes 13 days throughout the State Vice-president One on the day on which the death occurs, holiday to be observed throughout the State and for halfa-day on the day of the funeral at the place where funeral takes place On the day of death throughout the state also on the day of the funeral at the place where funeral takes place Prime Minister Two-on the day on which death occurs and also on the day of funeral, Holidays to be observed throughout the State 12 days Yes 12 days throughout the State Former President - 7 days Yes 7 days throughout the State
+Designation of the Dignitary Number of o No. of days for the observa nce of State mournin g Whether State funeral to be accorded Number of days for half- masting of National Flag 1 2 3 4 5 Offices Industrial Establishments (a) (b) President Two-on the day on which the death occurs as also on the day of funeral, Holidays to be observed throughout the State On the day of funeral all Industrial Establishment of the State Government will be closed at the place of funeral and a public holiday under the Negotiable Instrument Act to be declared at the place of funeral 13 days Yes 13 days throughout the State Vice-president on which the death occurs, holiday to be observed throughout the State and for half- a-day on the day of the funeral at the place where funeral takes place On the day of death throughout the state also on the day of the funeral at the place where funeral takes place Prime Minister Two-on the day on which death occurs and also on the day of funeral, Holidays to be observed throughout the State 12 days Yes 12 days throughout the State Former President - 7 days Yes 7 days throughout the State

-Speaker of the - - -- - -- - -Only on Lok Sabha the day of and Chief death and Justice of that also India at Delhi.
-Union Cabinet For half-a-day at One day Ministers Delhi and if the at Delhi and at the funeral takes place outside State Delhi, for half-a-Capital on day at the place the day of where the funeral death takes place Other One day For half-a-day at Members of Delhi and if the at Delhi the Council of only funeral takes Ministers of place outside the Union Delhi, for half-aincluding day at the place Ministers of where the funeral State and takes place Deputy Ministers of the Union
+Speaker of the Lok Sabha and Chief Justice of India Only on the day of death and that also at Delhi.
+Union Cabinet Ministers For half-a-day at Delhi and if the funeral takes place outside Delhi, for half-a- day at the place where the funeral takes place One day at Delhi and at the State Capital on the day of death Other Members of the Council of Ministers of the Union Ministers of State and Deputy Ministers of the Union For half-a-day at Delhi and if the funeral takes place outside Delhi, for half-a- day at the place where the funeral takes place One day at Delhi only